pragyakatyayan/SQuAD_v2.0_Dataset/README.md

   Answerable questions: 5928
   15 unanswerable questions have no plausible answers given in the dataset.

-Feel free to use the dataset for R&D purposes.
-Don't forget to cite (Rajpurkar et al. (2018))[https://arxiv.org/abs/1806.03822]
+Feel free to use the dataset for R&D purposes!
+Thank you!

+Important Note: This dataset is the original property of Rajpurkar et al. (2018) and I haven't made any new changes in it so don't forget to cite [Rajpurkar et al. (2018)](https://arxiv.org/abs/1806.03822) when using this dataset.

+Cite: Rajpurkar, P., Jia, R., & Liang, P. (2018).
+Know what you don't know: Unanswerable questions for SQuAD. arXiv preprint arXiv:1806.03822.